xsynaptic/wordpress-gulp-starter-kit/readme.md

 ## TO DO

 * Yeoman generator ([open issue](https://github.com/synapticism/wordpress-gulp-bower-sass/issues/1); [some help here](http://yeoman.io/authoring/) would be awesome since I don't personally use Yeoman).
-* Sourcemaps with [gulp-sourcemaps](https://github.com/floridoo/gulp-sourcemaps) (waiting for the tech to mature; it's mostly other plugins that don't play nice with sourcemaps).
-* Switch to [gulp-sass](https://github.com/dlmanning/gulp-sass) (which is based on [Libsass](https://github.com/sass/libsass), a much more performant Sass compiler).
 * A proper wipe/clean task chain (waiting for Gulp 4).
 * Better error handling (waiting for Gulp 4).
 * [Reduce unnecessary wrapper plugins](https://github.com/sogko/gulp-recipes/tree/master/unnecessary-wrapper-gulp-plugins).